akaabdullahmateen/roadmap/css/concepts/index.md

 | Contains attribute selector    | `[attr*="value"]` | Value contains the specified string.                                          |
 | List attribute selector        | `[attr~="value"]` | Value is a space-separated list, one of which matches the specified string.   |
 | Hyphenated attribute selector  | `[attr|="value"]` | Value either matches, or starts with and is immediately followed by a hyphen. |

+### Pseudo-classes

+A pseudo-class is a keyword added to a selector that describes a specific state of the selected element.
+A pseudo-class consists of a colon followed by the pseudo-class identifier.
+A functional pseudo-class is additionally followed by a pair of parenthesis which enclose the arguments.
+The element that a pseudo-class is attached to is called the *anchor element*.

+### Pseudo-elements

+A pseudo-element is a keyword added to a selector that described a specific part of the selected element.
+A pseudo-element consists of double colons followed by the pseudo-element identifier.
+Although, most browsers also support the single colon syntax for pseudo-elements, it is recommended to use the double colons syntax for pseudo-elements, to distinguish them from pseudo-classes.
+A selector can contain at most one pseudo-element, and it must appear after any other syntax in the selector.

+`::after`
+: It creates a pseudo-element that is the last child of the selected element and is inline by default.
+The pseudo-element created is contained by the formatting box of the selected element, and thus do not apply to replaced elements.

+`::before`
+: It creates a pseudo-element that is the first child of the selected element and is inline by default.
+The pseudo-element created is contained by the formatting box of the selected element, and thus do not apply to replaced elements.

+`::first-letter`
+: It selects the first letter of the first line of a block-level element, but only when it is not preceded by other content.
+Punctuation that precedes or immediately follows the first letter is included in the match.
+Both letters of a digraph, which are always capitalized together, are included in the match.
+If generated content is injected with the `::before` pseudo-element, the `::first-letter` will match the first letter of this generated content.

+`::first-line`
+: It selects the first line of a block-level element.
+The length and content of the text matched depends on the width of the element and document.
+The `::first-line` has no effect when the first child of the element is an inline block-level element.

+`::file-selector-button`
+: It selects the button of an `<input>` element with `type="file"`.
+The `::file-selector-button` is a whole element, and hence matches the rules from the user agent stylesheet.
+In particular, fonts and colors would not necessarily inherit from the `<input>` element.

+`::marker`
+: It selects the marker box of a list item, which typically contains a bullet or number.
+It has effect on any element or pseudo-element with the declaration `display: list-item` set.

+`::placeholder`
+: It selects the placeholder text in an `<input>` or `<textarea>` element.
+By default, most browsers style placeholder text with less opacity and lighter color to indicate that it is merely a suggestion.

+`::selection`
+: It selects part of the selected element that has been highlighted by the user.
+However, do not override selected text styles for purely aesthetic reasons, since unexpected changes can hurt a user's understanding of the functionality.

 ## Appendix